 Sleep is a complex process that affects our entire body.
 When we sleep, we cycle through a series of sleep stages, from light sleep (stages 1 and 2) to deep sleep (stage 3) and then rapid eye movement (REM) sleep.
 Successfully cycling through all of these sleep stages multiple times each night allows sleep to perform its critical function of restoring our bodies and minds.
 You will reap the greatest benefits from sleep when you get enough hours of sleep each night, have sleep that is relatively uninterrupted, and maintain a consistent sleep schedule suiting your natural circadian rhythms.
 Learn more about each of these components of a healthy sleep pattern below.

 Getting a healthy amount of sleep is a key part of a good sleep pattern.
-The National Sleep Foundation recommends that most adults get between 7 and 9 hours of sleep each night and that older adults over 65 years of age get between 7 and 8 hours.
+Most adults should get at least 7 hours of sleep each night .
 The rapid growth and development of youth means that children need additional hours of sleep, with specific recommendations varying by age.
-Babies might need up to 17 hours per night, while the range for teens is 8 to 10 hours.
+Newborns might need up to 19 hours, while the range for teens is 8 to 10 hours .

 These guidelines can be helpful to use as a starting place when you think about what healthy sleep means for you, but keep in mind that each person’s sleep needs vary.
 Depending on factors such as your genetic makeup, daily schedule, and activity level, you may need more sleep than the guidelines suggest, or you may thrive on less.